 Additionally, this Husqvarna lawnmower has a turning radius of 16 inches.
 Thanks to this, plowing and mowing into the tightest corners aren’t as difficult.

-What We Like
+What i Like

-- Not too massive for newbie users
+- It's not too massive for newbie users

-What We Don't Like
+What I Don't Like

 2. Raven MPV7100

-While it’s not the most affordable riding lawnmower on this list, Raven MPV7100 has a reliable 14-inch turning radius that can maneuver through narrow spaces.
+While it’s not the most affordable riding lawnmower on this list, the Raven MPV7100 has a reliable 14-inch turning radius that can maneuver through narrow spaces.
 It also has a towing capacity of 550 pounds, so hooking snow plowing attachments on it won’t hinder its operations.

-What We Like
+What I Like

-- Easy to drive and control
+- It's easy for me to drive and control

-What We Don't Like
+What I Don't Like

 3. Ohio Steel SP4A